Rioja: The Region That Rewards the Curious

 The traditional classification still holds: Joven (young, little or no oak), Crianza (one year in barrel, one in bottle), Reserva (one year in barrel, two in bottle), and Gran Reserva (two years in barrel, three in bottle).
 These are minimum requirements, and many producers age well beyond them.
 The newer classifications, Viñedo Singular (single vineyard) and Vino de Zona (village wine), sit alongside rather than replacing the old system.
 What this means in practice is that you can now find a Rioja labelled with a specific village or vineyard name, much as you would in Burgundy, and the wines coming out of this movement are some of the most exciting in Spain.

-López de Heredia remains our touchstone for traditional Rioja.
+López de Heredia remains the touchstone for traditional Rioja.
 Their Viña Tondonia Reserva ($30-40) is aged for six years before release, and it tastes like no other wine on earth: dried roses, leather, sweet spice, with an oxidative edge that polarises opinion.
-We love it unreservedly.
 It is the wine equivalent of a well-worn leather armchair.
-For something that bridges old and new, La Rioja Alta's Viña Ardanza Reserva ($22-28) offers extraordinary value, all silky red fruit and gentle oak, the sort of bottle you open on a Tuesday and wonder why you do not do it more often.
+For something that bridges old and new, La Rioja Alta's Viña Ardanza Reserva ($22-28) offers extraordinary value: silky red fruit, gentle oak, the sort of bottle that does as well on a Tuesday as on a Saturday.

 On the modern side, Artadi left the DOCa entirely in 2015 to pursue single-vineyard wines without the constraints of the classification system.
-Their Viñas de Gain ($20-25) is Tempranillo with minimal oak influence, all bright cherry and garrigue, and it converted Anna from a committed Burgundy drinker into someone who now keeps a case of Rioja in the house at all times.
-At the higher end, Artadi's El Carretil ($90-120) from 70-year-old vines is a wine of extraordinary depth and precision, worth every penny if you want to understand what Rioja can be when treated with the same seriousness as a classified Bordeaux.
+Their Viñas de Gain ($20-25) is Tempranillo with minimal oak influence, all bright cherry and garrigue.
+At the higher end, Artadi's El Carretil ($90-120) from 70-year-old vines is a wine of extraordinary depth and precision, worth the outlay if you want to understand what Rioja can be when treated with the same seriousness as a classified Bordeaux.

 What to Drink Now